Italian Chapel: Preservation

 In 1958, the Chapel Preservation Committee was set up by a group of Orcadians.
 In 1960, Chiocchetti returned to assist in the restoration.
 He returned again in 1964, with Mrs Maria Chiocchetti, but he was too ill to travel when some of the other prisoners returned in 1992 to commemorate the fiftieth anniversary of their arrival on the island.
 He died in 1999.
 In 1996, a declaration was jointly signed by officials in Orkney and Chiocchetti's hometown of Moena, reinforcing the ties between the two places.

 The chapel is still used for worship and remains a popular tourist attraction, receiving over 100,000 visitors every year.
-It has become one of the best-known symbols of reconciliation in the British Isles.
+It has become one of the best-known symbols of reconciliation in the United Kingdom.

 Philip Paris wrote two books, one fiction and one non-fiction, about the building of the chapel.
-The novel The Chapel at the Edge of the World by Kirsten Mckenzie covers the chapel's building.
+The 2009 novel The Chapel at the Edge of the World by Kirsten Mckenzie covers the chapel's building.

 In 2014, a special Mass was held at the chapel to mark its 70th anniversary.
 During the Mass, Angela Chiocchetti, the daughter of Domenico Chiocchetti, sang Panis angelicus.

 In 2015, professional art restorer Antonella Papa offered and had her services accepted to restore the chapel's frescoes, spending a month on the work.
 She continued this work with the help of local volunteers at the end of October 2017.